CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-crafted, concise skill that provides clear, actionable commands for a simple two-step workflow.
-The main weakness is the lack of validation or error handling guidance between steps - if the email fails, should the Chat message still be sent?
-For a workflow involving two separate services, some error handling guidance would strengthen it.
+This is a concise, well-structured recipe skill that provides clear, actionable commands for a two-step workflow.
+Its main weakness is the lack of any validation or error-handling guidance between the two send operations, which matters since sending to the wrong audience or a failed send could have consequences.

 Suggestions